NottyCode/runtimes/liberty/index.md

 # Liberty for Java
 {: #liberty_runtime}

 Liberty for Java applications on {{site.data.keyword.Bluemix}} are powered by the liberty-for-java buildpack.
-The liberty-for-java buildpack provides a complete runtime environment for running Java EE 7 and OSGi applications on top of WebSphere Liberty.
+The liberty-for-java buildpack provides a complete runtime environment for running Jakarta EE, Eclipse MicroProfile, Java EE, and OSGi applications on top of WebSphere Liberty.
 It supports popular frameworks like Spring and includes the {{site.data.keyword.IBM_notm}} JRE.
 Liberty enables rapid application development that is well suited to the cloud.
 {: shortdesc}

 ## Detection